A multitude of looks can be created, from grungy to vintage distressed to shabby chic!

 Here are some tips on how to get the best results with Distress Crackle Paint!

-1. Shake the jar to mix the paint.
+1. Shake the jar well.
 If it is a little thicker, add some mists of water with a Mini Mister™.
 Stir and add more mists of water as needed until you have a smoother consistency.
 Note: only add water to Crackle Paint IF NEEDED.

 2. Apply Distress Crackle Paint to a surface that has some “tooth” (something that the paint can grab onto) such as paper, Grungeboard™, chipboard or primed canvas.
-If using unfinished wood or natural canvas, it is suggested to prime the surface first with gesso or acrylic paint, such as the Adirondack® Acrylic Paint Dabbers.
+If using unfinished wood or natural canvas, it is suggested to prime the surface first with gesso or acrylic paint, such as the Ranger Acrylic Paint Dabbers or Tim Holz® Distress Paint.

 4. The optimal way for the paint to crack is to just let it dry and crack on its own.
 Yes-watching paint dry!
 If you’re in a rush for the “magic”, once the paint has started to crackle on its own first (this is an IMPORTANT step!) apply cool air, such as from a mini-fan or dry with a Craft Tool from underneath the painted surface.